Mojo & The Bayou Gypsies: Zydeco T Carrier, Frottoir

-Tee John Moser, Drums
+John Paul Moser, Drums

-Tee John Moser joined the band in 1995.
-He has performed in a variety of other areas including on 30, TV & radio commercials.
+Tee John Paul Moser joined the band in 1995.
+He has performed in a variety of other areas including on 30 television and radio commercials.
 He toured and performed with Tito Puente, "Blue" Lou Marini (Blues Brothers), Clark Terry (Johnny Carson Show), Louie Bellson and Tito Corillio.
 He also acts in feature films and music videos.